Literature: Do Androids Dream of Electric Sheep?

 - The Vamp: Rachael and Pris.

 - Title Drop: A partial one comes when Rick ponders about the thought, philosophy and emotional capacity of the escaped androids, and what it would take for them to want to come to earth.
-In context, the dreaming actually refers to an android's capability to long for a better life.
+The full title, however, postdates the manuscript; Dick wanted to call it either Do Androids Dream? or The Electric Sheep.
+It was his publisher who decided to mash them together.

 - Tomato in the Mirror: Subverted.
 Phil Resch almost becomes convinced he's a robot, and has to take an empathy test to find out.